2025 ReliaQuest Bowl

-The 2025 ReliaQuest Bowl is a college football bowl game that is scheduled to be played on December 31, 2025, at Raymond James Stadium in Tampa, Florida.
-The 40th annual ReliaQuest Bowl (though only the fourth under said name after being played as the Outback Bowl from 1996 to 2022), game will feature teams from the Atlantic Coast Conference, the Big Ten Conference, or the Southeastern Conference.
-The game is scheduled to begin at 12:00 p.m.
-EST and will air on ESPN.
-It will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 ReliaQuest Bowl was a college football bowl game played on December 31, 2025, at Raymond James Stadium in Tampa, Florida.
+The 40th annual ReliaQuest Bowl (though only the fourth under that name) began at approximately 12:00 p.m.
+EST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game's title sponsor was the ReliaQuest cybersecurity company.